joaolague/clustertree_resourcemodelling/README.md

 # clustertree_resourcemodelling

-# Lithological Classification and Uncertainty Analysis in Diamond Drilling Data Using Unsupervised Machine Learning
+# Lithological Classification and Uncertainty Analysis with Unsupervised Machine Learning

 This is a project for lithological classification and uncertainty analysis in diamond drilling data using unsupervised machine learning techniques.
 The goal of this project is to create a classification model that can predict lithology from chemical variables, and evaluate the uncertainty associated with the model's predictions.